The pointy end goes in the other man.

 - Explorer, soldier and all-around Renaissance Man Sir Richard Francis Burton studied swordfighting with the same enthusiasm he pursued his many other areas of expertise.
 He wrote A New System of Sword Exercise for Infantry as well as his uncompleted The Book of the Sword.

 - George S Patton is the Army's youngest ever Master of the Sword.
 In 1912, he sought out Europe's greatest swordsman of the time, the French Cavalry's Adjutant M. Clèry, and returned to America to redesign the Army's saber, giving us the Patton Saber.
+Just in time for sabers to no longer be a relevant part of modern cavalry.

 - Hollywood swordmaster Bob Anderson.
 Chances are, if there was a swordfight in a film during his 50 years in action, he probably choreographed it.
 Star Wars, Highlander, The Princess Bride, The Lord of the Rings, that's all him.
 He passed away at the age of 89 while teaching fencing to actors for The Hobbit.